forssea-robotics/frs_fuse/fuse_core/README.md

 When defining a new variable type, there is a balance that must be struct between reusability and convenience.
 If you define a complex composite state, it is unlikely that any other available components will use that same state definition.
-If you make the state too granular, then more book-keeping and value lookups will be required to piece together a useful concept from many smallar scalar components.
+If you make the state too granular, then more book-keeping and value lookups will be required to piece together a useful concept from many smaller scalar components.

 As an example, let's consider a 3D pose consisting of a 3D position (x, y, z) and a quaternion orientation (qx, qy, qx, qw).
 We could define a single state for the 3D pose consisting of all 7 scalar components.
 Alternatively,